 Up till this point, it’s been a warm-up to get here.
 The Needle Hill Hike starts at this entrance!

-The hike up to Needle Hill can be thought of in three distinct climbs, with flat sections after the first and the second climbs.
+The hike up to Needle Hill can be thought of as three distinct climbs, with flat sections after the first and the second climbs.

 As you walk through the entrance, get ready to climb the first section (approximately 500 metres) of this daunting hike!
 The steps at the start are relatively easy and shaded.